Is it possible to grow taller after 20?

 Therefore, their size and structure are always malleable.

-Now imagine if you could increase the height of a vertebral disc by only 0.1 inch.
+Now imagine if you could increase the height of a vertebral disc by only 1 mm (which is as thin as the tip of a pencil).
 Doesn’t seem like too much does it?

-But imagine if every single intervertebral disc increased its height by 0.1 inch… You would gain 2.3 inches in total!
+But imagine if every single intervertebral disc increased its height by 1 mm… you would grow 1 mm x 23 which equals 2.3 cm (almost 1 inch).

 3 Stages of Lengthening Your Spine